surgiie/blade-cli/README.md

 ### Variable Data

-There are 2 options for passing variable data to your files being rendered:
+There are 3 options for passing variable data to your files being rendered, in precedence order from **lowest to highest** :

-1. As you saw in the earlier example above, the first method is through options to the `render` command. `--example-var=value`

 2. Using json files via the `--from-json` option to pass a path to a json file.
 This maybe passed multiple times to load from many files.

-Note that options take precedence over the data loaded from json files.
+3. Using env files via the `--from-env` option to pass a path a `.env` file.
+This maybe passed multiple times to load from many files.

+3. Lastly as you saw in the earlier example above, through arbitrary command line options to the `render` command. `--example-var=value`

 #### Variable Naming Convention

-Options or keys in your json file can be defined in any naming convention you prefer, but your actual variable reference should be camel case.
+Command line options, env and json file keys can be defined in any naming convention you prefer, but your actual variable reference **MUST** be camel case.

-This is because php doesnt support kebab cased variables which is often the format for command line options.
-That said, since camel case is usually standard, that is the format we decided to stick with.
-Your options will automatically get converted to data using camel case.
-To clarify a bit:
+This is because php doesnt support kebab cased variables and since this is often the format for command line options, all variables will automatically get converted to data using camel case.

-Either one of these option formats can be used `--favorite-food`, `--favoriteFood`, `--favorite_food` to reference a `{{ $favoriteFood }}` variable in your file.
+For example, if you pass an option or define a variable name in your files in any of these formats: `favorite-food`, `favoriteFood`, or `favorite_food`, the variable for that option will be referenced as `$favoriteFood` in your files.

 #### Variable Types